 Because printing occurs from left to right, this is how the file would have looked when placed on a book:

 Here, what was supposed to be the front cover, ends up on the back cover.
 It’s slightly off center because the file’s creator did not account for trim, which is also the reason for the white edge along the spine and bottom of the back cover.
 Neglecting to consider the book as a three dimensional object ends up leaving the spine and front cover completely blank.
 Since the barcode and ISBN are also missing, this book is unsalable and, no doubt, would have garnered a Worst of Amazon nomination had the club managed to find anyone willing to print it.
-To ensure that publication went forward, I worked without pay all summer to create a usable file.
+To ensure that publication went forward, I volunteered my time, without contract or any form of pay, all summer to create a usable file.

 Cover Elements: Back, Spine, and Front